levxxvi/User-Documentation/docs/task2.md

-# Customizing a new Discord Server
+# Customizing a New Discord Server

 ## Overview

-This section will focus on several different features to customize a discord server.
-Server owners will have options in customizing and tailoring their discord server to improve the experience of their members.
+This section will focus on several different features to customize a Discord server.
+Server owners will have options in customizing and tailoring their Discord server to improve the experience of their members.

 ## Accessing Server Settings

-1. Click on the server name tab within your server.
+1. Click on the Server name tab within your server.

     <figure>
         <img src="https://i.ibb.co/bXwM1Bd/image.png" alt="Step1" border="0">